Roy (2015 film): Soundtrack

 The songs of Roy are composed by Ankit Tiwari, Meet Bros Anjjan and Amaal Mallik, "Sooraj Dooba Hai" and "Tu Hai Ki Nahi Whistle" become Hit in 2015.
 While the lyrics are written by Kumaar, Sandeep Nath and Abhendra Kumar Upadhyay.
 The music rights for the film were acquired by T-Series.
 Sanjoy Chowdhury composed the film score.

 The first single, "Sooraj Dooba Hain", sung by Arijit Singh, Aditi Singh Sharma and composed by Amaal Mallik, was released on 21 December 2014.
 The complete album was released digitally on 14 January 2015.
 An additional Remix EP was released on 28 January 2015.

 Reception

 Critical reception

 The film received highly negative reviews from critics.
 Review aggregator site Rotten Tomatoes reports a 0% approval rating based on 5 reviews, with an average rating of 3.3 out of 10.
-Rajeev Masand on ibnlive gave it only one star, saying "The film limps lethargically and collapses in a predictable twist ending."
+Bollywood Hungama reviewed the film positively with a 3.5 out of 5 rating, and while noting that the film was slow-paced and long, praised the performances, soundtrack and screenplay.
+On the other hand, Rajeev Masand on ibnlive gave it only one star, saying "The film limps lethargically and collapses in a predictable twist ending."
 Rahul Desai and Aasir Tavawalla were even inspired to create a campaign called "Aakraman on Roy" to get their money back from the filmmakers.
-Taran Adarsh gave it 0 out of 5 called it a disastrous outing.